A guide to leasing an electric vehicle

-An electric vehicle is one that is powered by an electric motor instead of, or in a hybrid alongside, a traditional internal combustion engine.
-They use rechargeable batteries that you charge by plugging the vehicle into a charging point to take electricity from the power grid.
-For more information on electric vehicles, charging them and why you should choose one for your next car lease take a look at our guide below.
+An electric vehicle is one that's powered by an electric motor instead of (or in a hybrid, alongside,) a traditional internal combustion engine.
+It uses a rechargeable battery charged by plugging the vehicle into a charging point, accessing electricity from the grid.
+For more information on electric vehicles, charging them and why you should choose one for your next car lease, take a look at our guide below.

-Fully electric vehicles, sometimes known as pure electric vehicles (EV) or battery electric vehicles (BEV) use a rechargeable battery to power the car rather than the traditional combustion engine.
+There are 2 types of electric vehicles – fully electric and hybrid.
+Fully electric vehicles, sometimes known as pure electric vehicles (EV) or battery electric vehicles (BEV), use a rechargeable battery to power the car rather than the traditional combustion engine.

-There are a lot of reasons to choose an electric vehicle for your next lease.
+There are various reasons to choose an electric vehicle for your next lease.
 Take a look at our top ten below:

 For a look at all the benefits of Electric vehicles just click here.

-When deciding if an electric vehicle is the right choice for you there are a number of things you will want to consider.
+When deciding if an electric vehicle is the right choice for you, there are a number of factors to contemplate.

-Unlike with a petrol or diesel vehicle an electric car can only travel a certain number of miles before you will need to charge it.
+Unlike with a petrol or diesel vehicle, an electric car can only travel a certain number of miles before you'll need to charge it.
 The ranges that electric models offer are usually less than their fuel powered counterparts, and the charging time is longer than filling up at a petrol station would be.
-This causes some drivers to experience what is called range anxiety, the worry that they will not make it to their destination without having to charge the car.
-If you do a lot of long journeys with little time between trips then you will need to factor in charging times when deciding if an electric vehicle would work for you.
+This causes some drivers to experience range anxiety; the worry that they won't make it to their destination without having to charge the car.
+If you cover long journeys with little time between trips then you'll need to consider charging times when deciding if an electric vehicle would work for you.

 To help you understand what might affect the range of your vehicle we've put together this useful article which covers everything from battery condition and vehicle weight through to the weather.

-Electric cars are becoming more popular and with this there are more charging points being built all the time but there are still fewer charging points than petrol stations.
-There are maps that can help you find charging points on your journey but you may still need to plan your stops more than you would with a petrol or diesel car.
+Electric cars are becoming more popular, prompting more charging points to be built all the time but there are still fewer than petrol stations.
+Charger maps can help you find charging points on your journey but you may still need to plan stops more proficiently than you would for a petrol or diesel car.

-Compared to the few minutes it takes to fill up at a petrol station charging your electric car takes a longer time.
-This can be inconvenient if you’re half way through a journey and then need to wait for the vehicle to be charged before you can continue.
+Compared to the few minutes it takes to fill up at a petrol station, charging an electric car takes longer.
+This can be inconvenient if you’re halfway through a journey and then need to wait for the vehicle to be charged before you can continue.

-If you do not have off street parking then you will not be able to install a home charging point.
-If this is the case you will need to look at other available charging points and how you will manage charging the vehicle.
+If you don't have off street parking then you won't be able to install a home charging point.
+If this is the case you'll need to look at other available charging points and how you'll manage charging the vehicle.

-Although electric vehicles are growing in popularity, compared to petrol and diesel cars there are fewer models for you to choose from.
-Most brands only have one or two electric vehicles in their range compared to the many petrol and diesel variants, however manufacturers are looking to add more fully electric and hybrid options to their ranges in the coming years.
+Although electric vehicles are growing in popularity, compared to petrol and diesel cars there are fewer models to choose from.
+Many brands only have one or two electric vehicles in their range compared to the many petrol and diesel variants, however manufacturers are looking to add more fully electric and hybrid options to their ranges in the coming years.

-To charge your electric vehicle you will need to plug it in.You will be able to do this at a variety of public locations, including shopping centres, carparks and motorway service stations
+To charge your electric vehicle you'll need to plug it in, which can be done at a variety of public locations, including shopping centres, carparks and motorway service stations

 If you want to take a look at available chargers across the UK then carwow's interactive map shows you all the public chargers available.
 Check it out by clicking here.